ppy/osu-wiki/news/2023/2023-03-21-project-loved-march-2023.md

 Before we move on, here's an update from the innings of Project Loved:

 - As you may recall, we've opened applications for the osu!
 Loved captain position [last month](https://osu.ppy.sh/home/news/2023-02-24-project-loved-february-2023).
-We went through all the applicants carefully and we're more than happy to announce that ::Aistre::{ user=4879380 }, [Kingling](https://osu.ppy.sh/users/7010761), and ::megumic::{ user=7537133 } will be joining the osu! captains in order to make sure that all of your favourite beatmaps are given the *lovable* treatment they deserve!
+We went through all the applicants carefully and we're more than happy to announce that ::Aistre::{ user=4879380 }, ::Kingling::{ user=7010761 }, and ::megumic::{ user=7537133 } will be joining the osu! captains in order to make sure that all of your favourite beatmaps are given the *lovable* treatment they deserve!
 - We'd also like to take a moment to thank ::Irisu::{ user=8595858 } for her valuable contributions towards the development of the [Project Loved website](https://loved.sh/) and the task of making sure that descriptions are crispy clean, as she has decided to move on from the project.
 We wish her the best in her future endeavours!

 That should be it for now.
 Don't forget if you have any questions, or you're interested in participating in Project Loved discussions of a certain game mode, you can reach out in one of the Project Loved Discord servers listed below: